simomosi/dynamic-forms/docs/README.md

 - The library entry point (*src/index.js*) implements the **Facade Design Pattern** to improve software usability: it masks more complex underlying code e.g. explicit objects instantiation

 ## Contribute
+Help me develop DynamicForms!

 Import *src/index.js* module in your project.
 Work on project sources.
 Build it with *yarn build*.

+Please, update also the documentation if you can.

 Here is the UML Class Diagram to help you understand the project structure.

 ![Class Diagram](./imgs/classdiagram.svg)

+**Thank you very much for your support ❤**